 10 Things You Didn't Know You Could Do at Maryland's Casinos

-Maryland’s first casino didn’t open until September 2010, but the state now boasts five casinos that span from the beach to the city to the suburbs to the mountains and offer a wide array of ways to enjoy them.
+Maryland’s first casino didn’t open until September 2010, but the state now boasts five (soon to be six) casinos that span from the beach to the city to the suburbs to the mountains and offer a wide array of ways to enjoy them.
 And it’s not all about high-stakes adventures.
 Here are a few ways you can spend your time if you visit.

 1 Qualify for the World Series of Poker (and other tournaments)

-The state’s newest casino, the Horseshoe Baltimore, is a stop on the World Series of Poker circuit.
+The Horseshoe Baltimore is a stop on the World Series of Poker circuit.
 Daily tournaments qualify players into bigger games and give them the chance to compete against the world’s best players.
 Get another chance to qualify at Maryland Live! in Hanover where you can play for a spot in the Players Poker Championship in Aruba.

 2 Eat at a celebrity chef’s restaurant